A few weeks ago, I had written about common ailments trekkers face on their treks. Over a 1000 trekkers responded about the ailments they faced.

 > Running – This is a no brainer!
 Even running thrice a week can help strengthen your lower half effectively.

-> Different kinds of leg lifts – You could do these standing, kneeling and also lying on your back
+> Different kinds of leg lifts –

 These are just few exercises that we do in our workouts at office.
 There are umpteen videos on Youtube for each muscle.
 Just look them up and do at least a 20 minute set everyday, in addition to your run.